NickG-Math/C4-Homology/README.md

 test_Pure_Homology(rangeN,rangeM,1,Data);
 ```

-If you are still not thrilled about runtime speed, you can use the parallel processing package (see the Performance section in the sidebar of the wiki).
+If you are still not thrilled about runtime speed, you can use the parallel processing package (see the corresponding sidebar of the wiki).

-## For more details see the wiki
+## For more details please consult the wiki.